manhcuong0312/SMB/README.md

 # Change log

 ## 2025.4.2
-- New and old hotkey compatiple.
+- Added feature to use new, and hold SMB's hotkey together.
-- Updated readme file
+- Updated readme file.

 ## 2025.4
 - Compatiple with NVDA 2025.1